baunek/Dynamics-of-Smoking/media/README.md

-# Graphs, Videos and Images Folder
+# Graphs and Images Folder

-If you produced interesting graphs, videos and images during your simulations please add them here.
-Remember to compress them before.
+This folder includes all graphs and images that we produced and that are used in our report.